schibsted/sdk-js-event-tracking/README.md

 ##### Generated objects

-`object` - The page/article/entity being shared/liked.
+`object` as `'primary'` - The page/article/entity being shared/liked.

-`origin` - Where the event happened, such as a button or link.
+`origin` as `'secondary'` - Where the event happened, such as a button or link.

-`target` - The target of the action.
+`target` as `'tertiary'` - The target of the action.
 The socialmedia site receiving the action.

 ##### Extra parameter suggestions